IBM5100o/TwitchBot/README.md

  You can run it with your own device, but I suggest deploying it to fly.io

- By deploying, others can use the bot whenever they want (even you close your device)
+ By deploying, others can use the bot whenever they want